glykos/GoodTuring/README.md

 It attempts to bypass the significant memory limitations of the original algorithm by avoiding the calculation of the whole RMSD distance matrix.
 The principal idea is that instead of calculating and storing in memory the whole matrix (and then preparing a dendrogram), we calculate and keep for each row of the matrix only the highest RMSD observed, and we then assume that this largest RMSD would correspond -if we could make a dendrogram- to a single-membered cluster (and can thus be used to calculate the Good-Turing probability).

-The initial part of script calculates successive superdiagonals of the matrix which then uses to estimate the sampling step needed to obtain 'independent' structures.
+The initial part of script calculates successive superdiagonals of the matrix which then uses to estimate the sampling step needed to obtain 'independent' (ie. not mechanistically correlated) structures.
 The treatment is essentialy identical with the originally reported procedure.

 ## Requirements
 To use this program, you'll need a molecular dynamics trajectory (only DCD+PSF supported), the latest version of the program 'carma' from https://utopia.duth.gr/glykos/progs/ and the R package for statistical computing with the dpseg & minpack.lm libraries installed.
 And, of course, a linux machine.